home-assistant/home-assistant.io/source/hassio/installation.markdown

 - Flash the downloaded image to an SD card using [Etcher].

-- Optional - Setup the WiFi or static IP: On the SD-card, create the `network/my-network` file and follow the [HassOS howto][hassos-network].
+- Optional - Additional configuration is needed to setup the WiFi or static IP.
+Unlike the previous version of Hass.io which used Resin and required you to create the files directly on the SD-card, configuration is now done via an additional USB drive.
+See [HassOS configuration][hassos-configuration] for instructions on how to format and setup the USB drive.
+You can then create the `network/my-network` file on the USB drive and follow the [HassOS howto][hassos-network]. (if upgrading you can use your previous `resin-sample` file as is `network/resin-sample)
 - Insert SD card to Raspberry Pi and turn it on.
 On first boot, it downloads the latest version of Home Assistant which takes ~20 minutes (slower/faster depending on the platform).

 <img src='/images/hassio/screenshots/first-start.png' style='clear: right; border:none; box-shadow: none; float: right; margin-bottom: 12px;' width='150' />